sgmoffatt/CarND-Advanced-Lane-Lines/writeup.md

 ### Pipeline (video)

 #### 1. Provide a link to your final video output.
-Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).
+The video shows clear lane line finding robustness and the curvature values and offset are stable throughout the entire video.
+I've included my challenge video attempt with the same code as the project video.
+The shawdows throw the challenge result off as well as neighboring cars.

 Here's a [link to my video result][video1]

 Here's a [link to my challenge video attempt][video2]

 ---

 ### Discussion